jonesy346/ecommerce/README.md

 Shopping Cart
 * Quantity of a particular item in shopping cart can be increased or decreased by selecting the up or down arrows, respectively.
 Total shopping cart price will automatically adjust.
-* Items can be removed by clicking the "remove" button under each item or the trash can icon that appears when there is only 1 quantity of a particular item.
+* Items can be removed by clicking the 1) "remove" button under each item or the 2) trash can icon that appears when there is only 1 quantity of a particular item.
 * Clicking the "Clear Cart" button will remove all items from the cart and adjust the total shopping cart price accordingly.
+* Clicking the "Checkout" button will take the user to a Stripe checkout interface, where credit card information can be entered.
+  * When checking out, products and their prices are pulled from a products.json file to enhance security and prevent users from modifying the prices on the front-end.

 ## Status
 Finished.